4 Kids helps children who struggle to deal

 bundle hair in a ponytail or braid before having

 it cut.
-After it has been cut please place in a
+After securing the hair, have it cut ABOVE the rubber band to keep the strands bundled together.
+Once it has been cut please place in a

 3. Layered hair may be divided into multiple ponytails